-- The region is known for its traditional martial arts, such as karate, which is an important part of the culture and is widely practiced by people of all ages.
+- The region is known for its traditional martial arts, such as karate, which is an important part of the culture and is widely practised by people of all ages.
 This type of physical activity not only promotes physical fitness but also mental and emotional well-being.
 The practice of martial arts encourages discipline, focus, and balance, all of which are beneficial for maintaining good health and longevity.

 Nicoya Peninsula, Costa Rica Blue Zone